-As for the saying with its modern wording that people are familiar with today, the earliest I could find it in print is from a book by P.T.
+But what about the full saying with its modern wording?
+Well, the earliest I could find it in print is from a book by P.T.
 Barnum, 1869, where he wrote:

 “‘Every cloud,’ says the proverb, ‘has a silver lining,’ and so I did not despair.’ “

 - Even though you lost the race, every cloud has a silver lining.
-The race, for example, helped motivate you to exercise and get back in shape.
+For instance, the race motivated you to exercise and get back into shape.